What’s the Most Effective Way to Integrate Energy Recovery Ventilation in a Victorian Home?

 Ventilation is a crucial aspect of any home, not just Victorian ones.
 It refers to the process of changing or replacing the air within a certain space to maintain the quality of air.
 It helps to remove unpleasant smells, excessive moisture, introduce outside air, keep interior building air circulating, and prevent stagnation of the interior air.

-In parallel : How Can You Set Up an Efficient and Attractive Home Brewing Area for Craft Beer Enthusiasts?
+Also to see : How Can You Set Up an Efficient and Attractive Home Brewing Area for Craft Beer Enthusiasts?

 Heat recovery, on the other hand, is a system that works hand in hand with ventilation.
 It’s a process that involves capturing waste heat that leaves the home via airflows and using it to heat the incoming fresh air.
 This is typically done using a heat recovery unit, which is a part of the broader home ventilation system.